franciscojavierarceo/franciscojavierarceo.github.io/content/posts/how-to-build-a-credit-risk-model/how-to-build-a-credit-risk-model.md

 ## Estimating the Probability of Default

 ## Evaluating your Default Model
+- AUC and GINI

 ## Common Mistakes and Pitfalls
+- Simpson's Paradox

 ## Other Important pieces
+- Panel Data and the Discrete-Time Hazard Model

 ## Conclusion